ljo/exist-mallet/README.md

 ## Functions

-There are currently two main function groups:
+There are currently three main function groups:

 ### topics:create-instances-*